In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.

 Putting an object (such as a toy or toilet tissue) in the vagina is another common cause of vaginal infections in children.

 Sexual abuse Sexual abuse Child neglect is withholding essential things from children.
 Child abuse is doing harmful things to children.
 Some factors that increase the risk of child neglect and abuse are poverty, drug... read more is another possible cause.
-Sexually transmitted diseases Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more , including those that cause vaginal infections, can be spread during sexual abuse.
+Sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more , including those that cause vaginal infections, can be spread during sexual abuse.

 Did You Know...